|

 but he called upon the talents of his friends to write and perform pieces

-quite accomplished at reading and writing.
-In his own memoirs, Goldoni
+accomplished at reading and writing.
+In his own memoirs, Goldoni recalls

-recalls hours spent in his father's library with his books, "I employed
+hours spent in his father's library with his books, "I employed almost all

-almost all my leisure moments in reading them.
-I even copied the passages
+my leisure moments in reading them.
+I even copied the passages with which

 Given his early love of books, perhaps it is not surprising that Goldoni